-This April 2018 DGG release begins with a fine performance of Wagner's Funeral March from Siegfried, full of gorgeous sonorities and German style from Andris Nelsons' 'other' orchestra, the wonderful Gewandhausorchester Leipzig.
+This April 2018 DGG release begins with a fine performance of Wagner's Siegfried's Funeral March, full of gorgeous sonorities and German style from Andris Nelsons' 'other' orchestra, the wonderful Gewandhausorchester Leipzig.
 As I mentioned in a recent review of Nelsons' Bruckner 4th with this orchestra, the sonorities are just right, the playing very beautiful.
 The playing, though, for all its beauty lacked a little of the drama that Bruckner legends like Walter, Jochum, Bohm and Klemperer bring to the great composer.
 So, how do they fare in the beautiful Seventh?

 This performance is very much like the 4th, but with even finer playing.
 The long phrases sound wonderful—huge arching melodies that seem to go on forever.
 The block brass fanfares Bruckner loves so much are perfectly in tune and in balance, so much so that 4th horn or 2nd trumpet counterpoint comes through clearly.
 It's often down in the murk.
 This recording uncovers everything but in the best acoustic.